MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsAIPolicy.md

 ```

 ### -EnrollVoice
 Policy value of the Teams AI EnrollVoice policy.
+EnrollVoice controls user access to user voice enrollment in the Teams app settings.

 ```yaml
 Type: Boolean